-In his first one-man show, Matthew played troubled clerk Aksenty Poprishchin in Jason Moore’s adaptation of Diary of a Madman by Gogol, the story of a frustrated lowly civil servant in 1830s St Petersburg who gradually loses his mind.
-The play sold out at London’s Pleasance Theatre and received glowing praise from the Fringe Review:
+In Jason Moore’s one-man adaptation of Diary of a Madman by Gogol – the story of a frustrated lowly civil servant in 1830s St Petersburg who gradually loses his mind – Matthew played troubled clerk Aksenty Poprishchin.

 ‘… hilarious … Matthew Jure is captivating as the doomed Poprishchin … more charming than the Belvoir Street production with Geoffrey Rush … humour beautifully balanced with horror …’